 This dramatically improves customer satisfaction, as well as competitive positioning.

-Beyond basic reporting, modern remittance as a service software provides predictive analytics, corridor performance insights, along with customer behavior tracking.
+Beyond basic reporting, modern remittance as a service software provides predictive analytics and corridor performance insights, along with customer behavior tracking.
 This helps financial organizations:

 Unlike monolithic systems, advanced RaaS solutions are built using microservices architecture & modular components that allow businesses to: